Pagination

 • Page 2:https://www.example.com/?page=2

-Offset and limit parameters are set in the URL to tell the API which slice of data you want. e.g.
+Offset and limit parameters are set in the URL to tell the API which slice of the data you want. e.g.

 • Page 1:https://www.example.com/?offset=0&limit=50